 Amazon Prime Acquires Australian Drama 'Picnic At Hanging Rock'

-The sale of the period drama that stars Natalie Dormer is largest U.S. commercial deal ever for an Australian television series.
+The sale of the period drama starring Natalie Dormer is the largest U.S. commercial deal ever for an Australian television series.

-Amazon Prime has acquired U.S. rights to Foxtel drama series, Picnic At Hanging Rock, starring Game Of Thrones’ Natalie Dormer, in a deal that is said to be the largest ever commercial deal for an Australian series.
+Amazon Prime has acquired U.S. rights to Foxtel drama series Picnic At Hanging Rock, starring Game Of Thrones’ Natalie Dormer, in a sale that is said to be the largest ever commercial deal for an Australian series.

 Dormer stars as English headmistress Hester Appleyard in the series, which centers on the mysterious disappearance of three schoolgirls and one teacher at Hanging Rock in rural Victoria on Valentine's Day 1900.
 It is being produced by FremantleMedia Australia, from scripts by Bea Christian and Alice Addison, with Brett Popplewell producing.
 Directors are Larysa Kondracki, Michael Rymer and Amanda Brotchie.
 For Amazon, the series will be overseen by Amazon Studios’ head of international series, Morgan Wandell.